dynamsoft-docs/barcode-reader-docs/programming/javascript/user-guide/basic-customizations.md

 ### Cameras and Resolution Options

-Next, you can add the camera list and resolution list.
+Next, you can add the camera list and resolution list inside the UI element.
+In our case, the element would be `document.getElementById('div-video-container')`.

 If the class names match the default ones, `dbrScanner-sel-camera` and `dbrScanner-sel-resolution`, the library will automatically populate the lists and handle the camera/resolution switching automatically.

 ```html
 <select class="dbrScanner-sel-camera"></select>